 Many treatment facilities offer sliding scale fees based on your income and ability to pay.

 3. Look for scholarships and government programs.

-Some NGO offer scholarships, reduced costs, or monetary grands for addiction treatments for people without insurance.
+Some NGOs offer scholarships, reduced costs, or monetary grants for addiction treatments for people without insurance.
 Moreover, you may be able to get help form your local or state government.
 For instance, Medicaid is a government program for low-income individuals, and if you are qualified for it, you may get free or almost-free rehab.

 How To Find?